rachit-shah/Code-Quality-Portal/MILESTONE2.md

 ### Use-Case 3: Evaluate Complexity of the Code **

-1.  **Preconditions:** The web scraping from use case 1 is successfully done.
+1.  **Preconditions:** The Repository from the REST API from is successfully received.
 The user has selected to view data on cyclomatic complexity, number of lines of code and class hierarchy level.

-2.  **Main Flow:** After successfully scraping the repository, user would be able to check the complexity of the code by evaluating the graphs of cyclomatic complexity, number of lines of code and class hierarchy level.
-The portal will also provide sections of code which contribute most to each of these metrics for the Project Manager to evaluate which parts of code needs to be simplified for a new user to understand.
+2.  **Main Flow:** After successfully getting the repository, user would be able to check the complexity of the code by evaluating the graphs of cyclomatic complexity, number of lines of code and class hierarchy level[S1][S3] by selecting the suitable options[S2].
+The portal will also provide sections of code which contribute most to each of these metrics[S4] for the Project Manager to evaluate which parts of code needs to be simplified for a new user to understand.